Thai food is much loved by many of my

 Method

-When oil is heated, fry blended ingredients till aromatic and oil splits.
+When oil is heated, fry paste till aromatic and oil splits.

-Add in blender/processor and pulse to a thick, smooth paste.
+Add in blender/processor and pulse for a thick smooth purée.

 Pour into a pot and simmer over low heat.

-When soup is heated through, add coconut milk, fish sauce, anchovies granules stock and salt sparingly.
+When soup is heated through, add coconut milk, fish sauce, anchovies granules, stock and salt .

 Stir to combine all the ingredients and remove from heat.

-Garnish with spring onions and serve with grilled bread slices.
+Garnish with spring onion and serve with grilled bread slices.

 I love carrot soups...tried adding some pumpkin in for a creamier taste...replaces coconut or milk to a certain extent.